 Acknowledgment

-We would like to thank the Regional Government of DKI Jakarta Province, especially the Department of Communication and Information.
+We thank the Regional Government of DKI Jakarta Province, especially the Department of Communication and Information.
 In addition, we would like to thank the Institut Pemerintahan Dalam Negeri (IPDN, Indonesia) for all their support in this research process.

 References